 “We are very proud of the Uddenberg sisters.
 Although they won’t be heading to the Olympics this summer, this qualifying round marks the furthest they’ve gone towards qualifying which is a major accomplishment,” said Joseph Cordi, principal at Corpus Christi.

-York Catholic is proud of the Uddenberg sisters and look forward to continuing to watch them on the international soccer field!
+York Catholic is proud of the Uddenberg sisters and look forward to continuing to watch them on the international soccer field!⚠ Module cannot be rendered as the requested content is not (longer) accessible.
+Contact the administrator to get access.

 For more school news and updates on Jean Vanier CHS, follow @JeanVanierCHS on Twitter.